September 9th 2019

 Ted is still the CEO, is still in charge and has been a Licensed Motor Vehicle Dealer since 1976.

 We moved to this two level undercover showroom in late December 2008.
 The previous 30 years we were situated in Point Chevalier, Auckland.
 Below shows construction of our previous site at Point Chevalier.

 My staff and I love being involved in the car business.
 The restrictions for the importing of motor vehicles is forever changing just like the vehicle's themselves.
 I have been in the car business from 1967 when I used to help my Dad in weekends and School holidays at his Car Yard.

-TED TRACEYS LMVD offer for sale over 100 vehicles from this 2 level fully undercover building.
-All of my personally selected imports from Japan have Guaranteed Kilometre Certificates.
-Come on in and experience the difference of looking for a vehicle with the feeling of being in a shop, maybe watch a bit of TV or just enjoy our full surround-sound music!
-There is no such thing as a rainy day here, the high stud building isn't at all intimidating and you definitely won't be pressured here.
+TED TRACEYS LMVD offer a great range of vehicles from our fully undercover building.
+All of my personally selected imports from 'Japan' have Guaranteed Kilometre Certificates.
+Come on in and experience the difference of looking for a vehicle with the feeling of being in a shop, enjoy our full surround-sound music!
+There is no such thing as a rainy day here, our 'shop' isn't at all intimidating and you definitely won't be pressured here.
 You are more than welcome to come in and browse at our vehicles.

 PRIOR TO VERONICA STREET